benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 So, as you might expect, the way computers look at code is as a sequence of commands.
 The syntax reflects this concept.

 As I also want some real world examples, I will introduce you to the basics surrounding x86 assembly, which is ubiquitous in desktop and laptop CPUs.
-Not of any fondness of the language, but because you can actually execute it on your machine.
+Not of any fondness of the language (it is unnecessarily complex), but because you can actually execute it on your machine.

+I do have a warning: x86 is complicated, and there aren't good tutorials like there are with C. You won't be able to learn everything without much months of effort.
+Hopefully I can convince you to try to reason about assembly at a higher level, and not really worry about the details for now (your compiler can take care of that).
+So when reading the next couple sections, try to take it lightly, and get a feel for how it looks.

 x86 in GAS (GNU Assembly syntax) looks more or less like the following: